mightymos/OnbrightFlasher/readme.md

 |  Verify flash memory | TODO  | none |
 ## Usage

-### Hardware setup
+### Preparing the external flasher
+1. Grab an external ESP8266 (NodeMCU/D1 mini), ESP32, or Arduino Mega 2560 board
+2. Download the current source code, open "OnbrightFlasher.ino" into arduino IDE, and then compile and upload it to the external flasher
+3. Done

+### Flashing the radio chip
-1. Connect Arduino I2C/GPIO pins to the microcontroller while unpowered.
+1. Connect ESP or Arduino I2C/GPIO pins to the microcontroller while unpowered.
-2. Target microcontroller can be powered by an independent supply, or from 3.3V output regulator on Arduino board.
+2. Target microcontroller can be powered by an independent supply,  from 3.3V output regulator on Arduino board, or by powering the RFbridge via its USB port.
 3. Using output regulators on Arduino boards seems to lead to power up glitches (e.g., serial monitor disconnects, handshake fails).
 4. Target should remain unpowered until handshake is started.
-5. Specify software or hardware I2C in project - see projectDefs.h.
+5. Excute "FalshScript.py" and choose the desired [firmware](https://github.com/mightymos/RF-Bridge-OB38S003/releases/) to upload.
+When prompted, supply power to the radio chip.
-6. Upload the sketch to ESP8265/ESP8266/ESP32.
+6. Wait for flashing to finish.
+7. Done

 ### Script Mode:
 1. Copy the desired hex file from [GitHub Releases](https://github.com/mightymos/RF-Bridge-OB38S003/releases) to the script directory.